5 Potential Causes of Stiff Hands

 Fractures of The Hand

-A fracture may be more commonly known as a broken bone, or in this case, a hand fracture.
+A fracture may be more commonly known as a broken bone or, in this case, a hand fracture.
 If you fracture one of the bones in your hand, you could suffer from some stiffness.
-The hand is made up of many bones, and each piece plays a part in your wrist and hand movements.
+The hand comprises many bones, and each piece plays a part in your wrist and hand movements.

 Dislocations of The Upper Extremity